Simulated Workplace

 1

-Select job roles that align with your career goals and know about skills, tools, concepts, and basic terminologies.
+Select job roles relevant to your career goals and explore them to find key skills, tools, concepts, and terminologies used in real-world contexts.

 Experience a New Field